danielabar/meblog/src/markdown/rails-slack-app-part1.md

 The particular one we're interested in is `POST /api/teams`, this will be a critical part of the OAuth flow explained later in this post.

 At this point, you should be able to start a Rails server with `bin/dev`.
 Also if you launch a Rails console with `bin/rails c`, you should be able to see the `Team` model, which is defined in the `slack-ruby-bot-server` gem.
-There are no teams populated at the moment, because we haven't yet written the code to add this app to a Slack workspace:
+There are no teams populated at the moment, because we haven't yet written the code to add this app to a Slack workspace.
+Again, we didn't have to write any model code for `Team` as its already provided by `slack-ruby-bot-server`:

 ```ruby
 Team.all